idvorkin/techdiary/README.md

 #### jq

-jq is the javascript equivelant of regexp
+jq is the JavaScript equivalent of regexp
-I'm very enemared with it!
+I'm very enamored with it!

 By default it colorizes: